 Here are some straightforward rules to help contain infection from Coronavirus.

 - Wash your hands frequently with soap and water or use an alcohol-based gel

-- Avoid close contact with people, keeping a distance of at least one metre
+- Avoid close contact with people, keeping a distance of at least 1.8 metres

 - Do not shake hands or hug until the emergency has subsided